lhypds/quick-launcher-2/README.md

 Quick Launcher 2
 ================

-Quick Launcher 2 is a desktop app that help user run command super fast
+Quick Launcher 2 is a desktop app that helps users run commands with shortcut
 User can use [WinHotKey](https://directedge.us/content/winhotkey/) or [AutoHotKey](https://www.autohotkey.com/) to quickly launch it by shortcut